monkeytronics/monkeyr/ReadMe.md

 ``` r
 # clone the repo and `Install and Restart`
 # or `devtools::load_all()`

 #remotes::install_bitbucket(repo = "monkeytronics/r-analytics", subdir = "monkeyr")
 devtools::install_github("monkeytronics/monkeyr", build_vignettes = TRUE)
 ```

-## Example
+## Example Usage in your Rmd File

 ``` r
 library(monkeyr)
 ```

 Monkeyr is structured as pure functions.
-The library `setup` is in the package `DESCRIPTION` file.
+The library dependencies are listed in the `DESCRIPTION` file.
 This along with `roxygen` creates the `NAMESPACE` with all imports/exports.

 For ease of testing, I’ve wrapped some test params in a function: